bonfire-networks/website-blog/code_of_conduct.md

 * Exercising or promoting domination, hierarchy or exploitation.

-* Abuse of power relations, for example, role as an admin or moderator; priviledged access or control over infrastructure or tools; technical knowledge or skills; privilege (socio-economic background, education, race, gender, regional or national origin, etc);  mental or physical ability; age; seniority as a participant, etc.
+* Abuse of power relations, for example, role as an admin or moderator; privileged access or control over infrastructure or tools; technical knowledge or skills; privilege, ability or seniority, etc.

 * Deliberate misgendering or mislabelling.
 This includes deadnaming or persistently using a pronoun that does not correctly reflect a person’s gender identity.
 We address people by their name/pronouns when provided, and otherwise don't make assumptions and use their username or handle.

 * Deliberate intimidation or bullying.

-* Violence or threats of violence, both physical and psychological, towards another participant.

-* Incitement of violence towards any individual, including encouraging a person to engage in self-harm.
+* Violence, incitement or threats of violence (both physical and psychological) towards another participant, including encouraging someone to engage in self-harm.

 * Pattern of inappropriate social contact, such as assuming inappropriate levels of intimacy with others.